Chef José Pizarro’s Top Foodie Tips for Spain

 With a focus on simple, authentic Spanish cuisine, Chef José Pizarro has been at the forefront of bringing both traditional and innovative tapas to London.
-With three successful restaurants across the city, author of several Spanish cookbooks, and a regular on morning television shows, his career has taken him a long way from his farming background in Extremadura.
+With three successful restaurants across the city, the author of several Spanish cookbooks, and a regular on-morning television shows, his career has taken him a long way from his farming background in Extremadura.
 Today, we’re honored to have Chef Jose sharing his gastronomic passion with Catavino.
 (Photos by José Pizarro Restaurants)

 I love the region from which I was born, but there’s just something about the Basque Country that calls me back over and over again.
 The people, the food and the region are spectacular, unique and feels like a second home.
 In the Basque Country, food is the most important thing.
 It’s sharing big plates of food around the table, it’s celebrating happy occasions, it’s a way of life.
 As much as I love visiting my friends in their Michelin starred kitchens, where I’m always bowled over by their creativity, what I love is simple food, good ingredients sourced locally wherever possible, cooked with little fuss.
 In my cookbook, I’ve tried my best to not only convey the heartwarming stories that has tied me to the region, but have added my own personal twist to dishes that are uniquely Basque.
 But don’t rely on my cookbook alone, visit and see for yourself why this region takes very little time to fall in love.